qianyu-berkeley/database-analytics/SQL_cookbook/SQL_basics.md

 ### Window Functions

-* Note: Window Functions outputs are not allowed in `WHERE` clause, use subquery instead
+* Note: Window Functions outputs are not allowed in `WHERE` clause because it execute after the where clause, need to use subquery
 * Functions: `AVG()`, `SUM()`,  `MAX()`, `MIN()`, `COUNT()`, `ROW_NUMBER()`, `RANK()`, `DENSE_RANK()`, `NTILE()`

 - Show each sales average for Group, Country, and Region all in one query